revaturelabs/forge-generation-service/PDF-Generation-Service/README.md

     * Responsbile for interactions with the assigned S3 Bucket.
 Important to note is that the credentials are assumed to be supplied in the local machine's /home/usr/.aws/credentials file.
 After that, there are three primary methods of upload, getFile, and delete.
 There is one utility method of writeFile which converts an array of bytes into a File object.
   - ITextPDFService
     *  This service is responsible for consuming a Portfolio object and generating it into a PDF.
 The primary entry point is getPortfolioPDF which retrieves a Portfolio and then sends it to createITextPortfolioPDF(portfolio).  createITextPortfolioPDF will conditionally check each part of a portfolio and add in sections if they are present or not.
 After this conversion is done, it returns back an array of bytes, which is then returned by getPortfolioPDF.

+### Important note about the PDF service
+There are a few constraints in using the PDF generation service
+  - In PDFController.java you will notice that there are endpoints that call s3S.getFile() and s3S.upload().
+They contain a "/" or "" for the first parameter, this **must** be changed to your respective bucket name.
+  - Similar issues with S3ServiceTest.java as above.
+  - The AWS S3 upload and download service (S3FileService) makes the assumption that you have the credentials for AWS S3 in the local system.
+    * For Windows, it should be located at C:\Users\(username)\.aws\credentials
+	* For Linux, it should be located at ~/.aws/credentials

+For future iterations it may be a good idea to configure S3FileService on line 25 (as of this writing) to instead grab credentials from environment variables.
+You could even try to have it check for one and if it fails, have it try the other.